Streamline your shipping process by working with Flock Freight.

 Though LTL shipping contributions of $26.5 billion seems minuscule when compared to the $700.4 billion industry of trucking as a whole, it is still seen as an extremely vital component in shipper’s supply chains.

-From driverless trucks to environmentally-friendly, complete-electric trucks, innovation has been at the core of the industry.
+From driverless trucks to environmentally-friendly, completely electric trucks, innovation has been at the core of the industry.
+Our tracking capabilities can follow packages in real-time.
 And while some see these innovations as potential threats, they also have the possibility to facilitate some of the processes and create more transparency between companies and customers.

 The trucking industry continues to be on an upward trajectory, and it makes sense since the popularity of online shopping and other e-commerce ventures continue to rise.
 More drivers are logging in more hours and the income is beginning to rise slightly as demand for trucking continues to grow.

-At Flock Freight, we focus on how we can utilize cutting edge technology to make the LTL shipping process more efficient and less of a hassle for our customers.
-To track a shipment with us, simply search for your quote ID in your account – no matter the carrier- we receive automated, up to the minute updates from our LTL carriers that we populate directly in our app.
+At Flock Freight®, we focus on how we can utilize cutting edge technology to make the LTL shipping process more efficient and less of a hassle for our customers.
+To track a shipping service, simply search for your quote ID in your account – no matter the carrier – we receive automated, up to the minute updates from our LTL carriers that we populate directly in our app.
 Your shipment status is easily visible with up to date pick up and delivery dates.
 You can view all of the tracking information for all of your LTL shipments (no matter the carrier) directly in our app.
 No more calling, waiting on hold to get a PRO number.
 No more copying and pasting PO numbers from your database to the carrier’s website.
 Simply search, and the data is there.